-The Capital Markets Banking Book credit profile is managed through monthly review of the ELRMC, with the Wealth Management lending portfolio monitored at the quarterly British Isles and Caribbean Risk and Compliance Committee (BIC-RCC).
+The Capital Markets Banking Book credit profile is managed through monthly review of the ELRMC, with the Wealth Management lending portfolio monitored at the quarterly WMI-RACC.
 The combined banking book credit risk profile for the Company is reported to the ERC on a quarterly basis.
 All borrowers are subject to a risk assessment at least annually, with risk managed proactively on an ongoing basis.
 Borrowers with material deterioration in credit quality which may breach their covenant are added to a watch list for monitoring, and action is taken as appropriate.

 Credit risk is mitigated through guarantees and collateral where considered appropriate and commercially feasible.
-Furthermore, certain lending facilities are sub-participated to RBC London Branch.

-As at 31 October 2014, the Company had total gross credit exposures of £6.9 billion, and the average gross credit exposure is £7.1 billion over the ten months period since the implementation of the CRR.
+As at 31 October 2015, the Company had total gross credit exposures1 of £7.8 billion (2014: £6.9 billion), and the average gross credit exposure is £8.2 billion over the year (2014^2 : £7.1 billion).
 Detailed exposures by exposure class, residual maturity and geographic distribution are shown in the tables below.